 We all know the drill: Watch the local weather forecast, listen for the warning sirens and take cover in the safest place we can find—a hallway, an office stairwell, an interior room away from windows.

 Anything can happen, but being prepared will better equip you to handle a disaster before, during and after it occurs.
-When you know your risks and plan for them appropriately, you can help relieve additional stress and worry if a disaster strikes.”
+When you know your risks and plan for them appropriately, you can help relieve additional stress and worry if a disaster strikes.

-“It’s essential that you have a plan about where to meet and how you will communicate if the power is out and cell phone access is down,” Sloan said.
-“In Joplin, Facebook and other social media tools were heavily used to communicate vital information to the public and for families to locate loved ones.
+It’s essential that your family and workplace have a plan about where to meet and how you will communicate if the power is out and cell phone access is down.
+You can use Facebook and other social media tools to receive vital information and communicate with families to locate loved ones.

-Sloan says to follow the three C’s of disaster planning:
+Follow the three C’s of disaster planning:

-Sloan adds these additional pointers to consider if you are at home and your local news interrupts your regular programming to cover a severe weather alert:
+Here are additional pointers to consider if you are at home and your local news interrupts your regular programming to cover a severe weather alert:

-- Don’t change the channel: keep watching the news, and gather as much information as possible about the location of the storm in relation to where you are.
+- Don’t change the channel: Keep watching the news and gather as much information as possible about the location of the storm in relation to where you are.
 Pay attention to which direction the storm is headed.
 Are you in the hazard area?
 What are the anticipated impacts (lightening, hail, flooding, tornadoes)?

 - Bring pets inside.

 - Locate and test flashlights.
-Storms often arrive early into late evening, when there is little or no sunlight.
+Storms often arrive in early to late evening when there is little or no sunlight.
 Have flashlights for each family member.